joedicastro/python-recipes/README.markdown

  Check if an executable program is present in the system.
 Useful for those scripts that requires external programs and don't have an install process.

+* **dir_size_monitor.py**:

+ This script monitors the changes in disk size for the directories included in a given path.
+It reports what directories are new or deleted.
+Also reports the directories in which their size increases or decreases above threshold values.

 * **dpkg_diff.py**: